maiatoday/maiatoday.github.io/content/post/VisitorCounter/index.md

 I was inspired by a recent episode of [Code with Italians](https://youtu.be/zoq1n_0Lkp8?t=5919) where they animated a time field.
 I wanted to change the counter component to animate each number individually to get that odometer look.

 Before doing this though there was a question of ***state***.
 I wanted to make a counter that would auto increment in a coroutine.
 It had to change direction up or down if you tapped it.
-To do this decided to store the state and the counting direction in a view model.
+To do this I decided to store the state and the counting direction in a view model.
 This allowed me to keep the components as stateless as possible.
 The components are re-usable because the logic that makes the numbers go up or down is held outside of the composable functions.

 The [recommendation from Google](https://youtu.be/0z_dwBGQQWQ?t=451) is when you use a view model to hold state, keep it close to the root screen.
 I made a screen for my visitor counter and added it to my navigation code.
 Since I already had Hilt enabled in the project it was pretty easy to get hold of the viewmodel.
 The code snippet in the Navigation looks like this: